industrydive/incident_response/README.md

 # incident_response

 ## Background
-Our incident slackbot currently lives in two seperate google cloud functions called `incidentSlashCommand` and `handleIncidentForm`.
+We wanted to create a slackbot that could easily facilitate incident response here at Industry Dive.
+This is our first iteration towards that goal.
+Our slackbot currently lives in two seperate google cloud functions called `incidentSlashCommand` and `handleIncidentForm`.
 Making changes to the slackbot means redeploying the two functions.
-The `incidentSlashCommand` function verifies the source of the request and presents the user with a form after they enter the '/incident' command.
+The `incidentSlashCommand` function verifies the source of the request and presents the user with a form in slack after they enter the '/incident' command.
 The `handleIncidentForm` takes the form submission and creates the slack channel with all relevant parties, notifies the commander and comms, and sends a brief description message.

 ## Getting Started